 - 1/2 cup vanilla yoghurt (I use coconut yoghurt)

-- fresh apricots
+- fresh apricots or fresh fruit of choice

 - 1/3 cup Organic coconut flakes toasted